 The Problem: Couchbase and N1QL

-At Trendyol, Couchbase has been our primary document store for many services.
-DisplayAds relied on Couchbase with N1QL for queries.
+Couchbase was our primary document store.
+We relied on it with N1QL for queries.
 In production, we ran into N1QL performance limits: query latency increased under load, and some search patterns were hard to optimize.
 We needed a dedicated search layer that could handle text search efficiently.

 First Attempt: CDC to Elasticsearch